crimsonclyde/Project-Twilight/README.md

 ![alt text](./github-pix/Twilight_casted.jpg "Project:Twilight")

 There are fantastic other ways to create an Ouija Board.
 A fantastic one and more or less a starter for this project is [Ouija Coffee Table](https://www.instructables.com/id/Ouija-Coffee-Table/ "Instructables: Ouija Coffee Table").
-This idea is fantastic and I recommend you to check this out, too.
+This idea is fantastic and we recommend you to check it out, too.

 Free your mind and let the creativity flow.
 There are plenty of ways out there to improve this project or do it different.
-One important point is, this project includes 3D print cause the board should have a more 3D effect.
-I provide all STL files.
+One important point is, this project includes 3D print, cause the board should have a 3Dish effect.
+We provide all STL files.
 You can print 'em on your own 3D printer or you can ask someone with one.
 Another way could be to use a cutting plotter but the nice 3D effect is lost.
 Hope is lost?
 No!
 Explore and learn, do something new.
 Even if it is currently in the twilight.

 ## Twilight?
 According to Wikipedia: [Twilight](https://en.wikipedia.org/wiki/twilight "Wikipedia Twilight") *on Earth is the illumination of the lower atmosphere when the Sun itself is not directly visible because it is below the horizon.
 Twilight is produced by sunlight scattering in the upper atmosphere, illuminating the lower atmosphere so that Earth's surface is neither completely lit nor completely dark.*
-Furthermore, every project need a name thus Project Ouija Board is somehow lame the decision was made to call it Project:Twilight.
+Furthermore, every project need a name and while "Project Ouija Board" sounds somehow lame, decision was made to call it Project:Twilight.
 How are we to judge decisions, eh?

-Come, join the journey and enter the twilight zone!
+Come, join us through our journey and enter the twilight zone!

 ## Signs